omz13/kirby3-feeds/README.md

 - Generates a sub-setted syndication feed at `feeds/<category>/atom|json|rss`) where `<category>`` is mapped to a kirby `collection`.
 - Only pages that have a status of "published" are included, i.e. those with "draft" or "unpublished" are excluded.
 - A feed will have a maximum of 60 items.
-- To mitigate server load, and to return a speedy response, the generated syndication feeds are cached in the server for a determined amount of time, c.f. `cacheTTL` in _Configuration_.
+- To mitigate server load, and to return a speedy response, the generated feeds are cached in the server for a determined amount of time, c.f. `cacheTTL` in _Configuration_.
 - Respects `If-Modified-Since` and  `If-None-Match` headers and will return a `304 Not Modified` response if appropriate.
-- Uses the `author` field from a page to determine the author; this field can be either a structured field or a text field, but  it should be the email address of the author (and will be used to map to a kirby user for their detail).
+- Uses the `author` field from a page to determine the author; this field can be either a structured field or a text field, but it should be the email address of the author (and will be used to map to a kirby user for their details).
 - If an author can not be mapped to a user, a default is applied, c.f. `author` in _Configuration_.
 - For a RSS feed, provides per-item author details in `<dc:author>`.
-- For ATOM and JSon feeds, provides per-item author details: if a user has a `website` or `twitter` field this is mapped to `uri`.
+- For ATOM and JSon feeds, provides per-item author details: if a user has a `website` or `twitter` field this is mapped to "uri`.
+- For Json feeds, if an item has multiple authors, their details are given in `"authors"` per [brentsimmons/JSONFeed#120](https://github.com/brentsimmons/JSONFeed/pull/120).
+This is all _highly experimental_ so may break things - your feedback is appreciated.
+- For Json feeds, if an item has multiple authors, the `author` item will be a concatenation of the authors names and `uri` will be provided.
 - For debugging purposes, the generated sitemap can include additional information as comments; c.f. `debugqueryvalue` in _Configuration_.

 Caveat:
 - Withdrawn pages (i.e. with a method `issunset` that returns `true`) can be excluded by appropriate configuration within a collection.
 - Pages under an embargo (i.e. with a method `isunderembargo` that returns `true`) can similarly be managed.
-- May contains bugs.

-Note:: This is not be a free plugin.
-In order to use it on a production server, you need to buy a license.
-For details, scroll down to the License section of this document.
+- May contains bugs because there is a lot of nasty code to deal with edge cases in the various syndication specifications; where possible it tries to generate things as best it can.

 ### Client Support